thekindlyone/vlcwrapy-nix/README.md

 2. It places a system tray indicator,exposing similar controls.
 3. It remembers the last played file for each directory, which can be loaded by pressing F2 or clicking on the appropriate item in the appindicator menu
 4. When started from Dash, or the desktop file or the terminal, if it is not the first time the script is running, it loads the last played file using vlcwrapy-nix.
 5. It provides integration with the subliminal subtitles downloader, finally giving vlc the subtitles seeker it deserves.
 A video demonstration is available [HERE](https://www.youtube.com/watch?v=80WZLCe3rR0).
+The subtitles feature is demonstrated in [this](https://www.youtube.com/watch?v=d8srJRU0UPM) video.

 ##Dependencies